OneTwoZzzPlus/chicken/README.md

 Old versions (for compatibility and archive) in the folder "/old app version"

-Firmware for the controller in another repository:
+Firmware for the controller in another repository: https://github.com/OneTwoZzzPlus/chicken-arduino
-[WHILE PRIVATE]